Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/assignment07_unsupervised_learning_solution.md

 Select all the correct statements:

 **Answer options:**
-- Principal component analysis in this case allowed to reduce the model training time, while the quality (mean cross-validation accuracy) suffered greatly, by more than 10%
+- Principal component analysis in this case allowed us to reduce the model training time, while the quality (mean cross-validation accuracy) suffered greatly, by more than 10%
 - PCA can be used to visualize data, but there are better methods for this task, for example, tSNE.
 However, PCA has lower computational complexity **[+]**
 - PCA builds linear combinations of initial features, and in some applications they might be poorly interpreted by humans **[+]**

 **Comment:**
-1. The first statement is true, principal component analysis in this case allowed to significantly reduce the training time of the model, but the quality suffered not so much – by only 4%
+1. The first statement is true, principal component analysis in this case allowed us to significantly reduce the training time of the model, but the quality suffered not so much – by only 4%
 2. For multidimensional data visualization it is better to use manifold learning methods, in particular, tSNE.
 At the same time, metrics assessing the quality of visualization have not really been invented yet, but tSNE is widely used precisely because in some cases it builds "good" pictures showing the data structure, as in the case of MNIST
 3. Linear combinations of features, that PCA builds, are often poorly interpreted by humans, for example, 0.574 \* salary + 0.234 \* num_children